Determination of the symmetry energy from the neutron star equation of state: Formalism

 where $\varepsilon_{lep}$ designates the leptonic energy density, which for cold-catalysed matter includes the contribution of electrons and muons

 and $\bar{m}_N=m_n(1-x)+m_p x$, with $x=\rho_p/\rho$ the proton fraction, which reduces to the nucleon vacuum mass $m_N$ if $m_n$ and $m_p$, respectively, the neutron and the proton masses are taken equal to the average nucleon mass $(m_n+m_p)/2$, which we designate by $m_N$ in the following.
-This approximation is generally considered in RMF models.
+This approximation is generally considered in relativistic mean field (RMF) models.

 Charge neutrality establishes a relation between $\rho_p$, $\rho_e$ and $\rho_\mu$.
 If no muons are present

 where $k_{Fi}$ is the Fermi momentum of particle $i$.
 After the onset of muons the above relations are replaced by